KittyPBoxx/Emerald-Ex-Map-Rando/README.md

 - KNOWN GLITCHES
     - Overworld sprites breaking if certain legendaries like Rayquaza or Hoho are first in the party
+    - Sootopolis Wallace dialog invisible if map was loaded from a house on the right

 ---